ashleebeacom/AshleeBeacom_Portfolio/README.md

 # AshleeBeacom_Portfolio
 Welcome to my data analytics portfolio!

 I am a student at Dakota State University in the Analytics and Applied Artificial Intelligence MSAA program.
-I have experience working with Python, R, SQL, Excel, Power BI, and Tableau.
-I have also done some work with Julia and C. I have a good understanding of techniques such as data mining, data cleaning, data visualization, statistics, and analysis.
+I have experience working with Python, R, SQL, Excel, and Tableau.
+I have also have limited experience working with Julia, C, and Power BI.
+I have a good understanding of techniques such as data mining, data cleaning, data visualization, statistics, and analysis.

 This portfolio includes projects in Python, SQL, and R that demonstrate my analytics skills.
 There are also links to Tableau and Power BI that show my ability to present data visually in a way that is easy for viewers to understand.
 The work posted here was done for my studies or personal projects.
 Beyond my technical expertise, I am a strategic problem solver.
 I am confident in my skills and my dedication and ability to learn new skills at every opportunity.